aherbert/gdsc-smlm/docs/calibration_plugins.rst

    * - max t
      - The maximum number of frames in the simulation.

+   * - Use detector
+     - If using a depth-of-field detector curve.

    * - restarts
      - If a molecule can re-enter the depth-of-field and start a new track.